This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• As the butter cools, it will make the batter thicker.
-If the batter gets too thick, zap it in the microwave for 2 to 3 seconds.
+Loosen thick batter: As the butter cools, the batter will thicken.
+If it gets too thick to coat easily, microwave it for 2 to 3 seconds to loosen it.

-• You will have enough batter and bread crumbs for 6 small chicken breasts or 4 to 5 large chicken breasts.
+Plan for quantity: The batter and breadcrumbs make enough to coat 6 small or 4 to 5 large chicken breasts.

 This recipe was originally published on November 14, 2013.
 We updated the photos and added some helpful tips.